loungerider/local-devenv-demo/examples/simple-webapp/simple-webapp.md

 # Build image of nginx and use it with minikube

-## Prerequisite
+## Prerequisites

+* devbox is installed and `devbox shell` was executed.
-The minikube devenv cluster should be running locally
+* The minikube devenv cluster should be running locally.

 ```bash
 task devenv-status